Keyboard shortcuts

 EscClose preview / cancel edit

-Journal entries come from ## Journal sections in your project notes files (content/notes/projects/{name}.md).
-If no journal sections exist, the view will be empty.
+Journal entries come from ## Journal sections in your project notes files under content/notes/projects/.
+If no journal sections exist, the view is empty.

 TODOs